Molten Salt Reactors and Heavy Oil Development

 MSR Powered Oil Refinery

 Large refineries are among the largest industrial facilities on earth, with capital costs of several tens of billions of dollars each and equally large rates of internal energy consumption.
-About 7% the total U.S. energy demand is used within the 149 refineries located in the United States.
+About 7% o f the total U.S. energy demand is used within the 149 refineries located in the United States.

 As a class, refineries are the largest energy consumers in the United States.
 The scale of operation of a large integrated refinery exceeds that of a nuclear power plant.
 Such refineries cost several tens of billions of dollars each and are the largest private industrial facilities on earth.
 They potentially present two major markets for nuclear energy.